Approximate Bayesian computation for Markovian binary trees in phylogenetics: Discussion

 \section{Discussion}

 In this paper, we used an ABC scheme to infer the diversification rates in Markovian binary tree models from phylogenetic trees.
 We developed appropriate summary statistics that enable us to capture variation in the birth and death rates in each phase, and in the transition rates between phases.
 In the cases we studied, limited to two phases, we found that we can generally infer the true parameters with high accuracy, particularly in the simpler reducible case.
-This suggests that MBTs can be used as a probabilistic model for phylogenetic trees, and that ABC methods have great potential for the inference of MBTs in applied contexts.
+This suggests that MBTs can be practically used as a probabilistic model for phylogenetic trees, and that ABC methods have great potential for the inference of MBT parameters in applied contexts.

+We also compared the performance of our ABC method to the existing maximum likelihood (ML) method for the equivalent BiSSE model.
+In general, our ABC method outperforms the ML method in terms of relative root mean squared error.
+This could be attributed to the fact that ML methods provide only a single point estimate without accounting for the broader likelihood `landscape'.
+In contrast, a Bayesian approach, even when estimating a posterior distribution approximately, considers the full range of parameter uncertainty, leading to a more accurate overall estimate.
+Additionally, the use of heuristic methods to maximise the likelihood can also impact the performance of the MLE.
+In terms of computational cost, ABC has higher computational time than the ML approach, as it relies on simulations.
+However, the simulation process can fully parallelised, reducing the computational cost significantly.

 Several issues remain to be explored.
 For both the `real' observations and the simulated samples, simulated trees are discarded if they go extinct; this may introduce bias in both the `true' parameter values and their inference, although our results suggest that this effect is small.
-Likewise, any simulated parameter values are discarded if the overall growth rate $\omega$ is less than 0 (resulting in a subcritical process).
-Again, this may cause some bias in the true prior.
+Likewise, any simulated parameter values are discarded if the corresponding overall growth rate $\omega$ is less than 0 (resulting in a subcritical process).
+Again, this may cause some bias in the true prior, which needs further investigation.

-Another issue is that as the number of parameters increase and the model becomes more complex, the accuracy of parameter inference understandably decreases.
-This suggests that studying cases with more than 2 phases may become challenging (not unlike the BiSSE series of models).
-However, developing appropriate summary statistics could potentially improve the accuracy of the inference.
+The scope of the MBT models used in this paper is somewhat limited in nature, as they are restricted to just two phases and do not allow all possible transitions; an unrestricted 2-phase model requires 12 free parameters.
+We have limited ourselves to smaller models to first establish that accurate inference is possible in these cases, and our results indicate that this is indeed the case.
+The restricted version of the MBT model used here is equivalent to the 2-state BiSSE model, but the full model is far more flexible.